 The remaining LUQRA top events will be reviewed and non-fatal injuries added into the models over the next 5 years.
 A gap analysis will also be completed to identify non-fatal risks that are not currently covered by the LUQRA top events and then an appropriate QRA will be built to quantify those risks.
-We expect this work to be completed by 2026 subject to being able to resource with the required expertise.
-A detailed version of the plan can be found in Appendix A to this letter.
+We expect this work to be

-You asked whether we had completed our review of the PTI elements of the LU QRA.
+18. On 19 July 2022 LUL provided the following update: You asked whether we had completed our review of the PTI elements of the LU ORA